 If you’re looking for a frequent flyer program that offers flexibility and a lot of travel options, or you simply love flying Delta Air Lines, the Delta SkyMiles program should be near the top of your list.

 Delta Air Lines is one of the world’s largest carriers and ranks high in quality against most of its U.S. competitors, according to the Airline Quality Rating.
 However, the SkyMiles program itself leaves something to be desired.

-Delta SkyMiles is the loyalty program of Delta Air Lines, rewarding its members with miles that can be redeemed for flights on Delta and its airline partners as well on a few other options, such as car rentals, merchandise and gift cards.
+Delta SkyMiles is the Delta Air Lines loyalty program, which rewards its members with SkyMiles they can be redeem for flights on Delta and its airline partners as well as a few other options such as car rentals, merchandise and gift cards.

 The SkyMiles program comes with a lot of pros and cons buried under a tangle of terms and conditions that can make it difficult to determine if the program is the right choice.
 On the plus side, the program offers a large airline network, a fairly good value on its miles and flexible redemption options with no blackout dates or capacity controls on its own rewards seats.

-On the downside, the SkyMiles program is prone to frequent updates that can drastically alter the value of points – for the better or for the worse – making it difficult to determine what your points are going to be worth in the long run.
-And, the program is difficult to decipher, with lots of surprises lurking in the fine print.
+On the downside, the SkyMiles program is prone to frequent updates that can drastically alter the value of points — for better or for worse — making it difficult to determine what your points are going to be worth in the long run.
+And the program is difficult to decipher, with lots of surprises lurking in the fine print.

 Delta SkyMiles program overview